-The Fine Motor Control and Learning Laboratory is located in Room 74 of the HP Long Fieldhouse.
-This room is a 112 sq.ft. space dedicated to data collection and analysis of upper-body movements.
+The Fine Motor Control and Learning Laboratory is located in Room 74 and 71 (temporary, see below) of the HP Long Fieldhouse.
+These rooms are dedicated to data collection and analysis of upper-body movements.

-- Two 22” Widescreen Flat panel LCD monitors
+- Several 22” Widescreen Flat panel LCD monitors.

 - Several Wacom Digitizer Ink and non-inking pens, including a modified pen to measure ranges of force exceeding the normal ranges of axial pen force.

-- Latitude D830 laptop for “mobile” data collection and presentation
+- Laptops for “mobile” data collection and presentation.

-- Several PCs including two high power PCs for extreme performance demands for display, collection, and analysis of data.
+- Several PCs, including two high power PCs, for extreme performance demands needed to display, collect, and analyze data.

 - Specialized software for the collection and processing of fine motor movements (MovAlyzeR and OASIS).

-- Several other software packages for collection, processing, analysis, reporting, and presentation of data.
+- Several other software packages, including MatLab, SPSS, and MS Office programs, for collection, processing, analysis, reporting, and presentation of data.

-The Fine Motor Control and Learning Laboratory shares also about 600 sq.ft. space with Dr. Hondzinski located in Room 15 & 18 of Hatcher Hall which are setup for data collection of individuals with Parkinson's disease.
-Room 15 is setup for the collection of whole body movement data and Room 18 is setup for fine movement data collection.
-(Temporary all equipment of Room 18 of Hatcher Hall is located and setup in Room 71 of the HP Long Fieldhouse).
+Dr. Van Gemmert, Director, Fine Motor Control and Learning Laboratory shares also space with Dr. Hondzinski in Hatcher Hall, Room 15 & 18 which are setup for data collection of individuals with Parkinson's disease.
+Room 15 is setup for the collection of whole body movement data and Room 18 is setup for fine movement data collection (temporary all equipment of Hatcher Hall, Room 18 is located and setup in HP Long Fieldhouse, Room 71).